30th November 2016. By Ryan Baldi.

 At the heart of Sevilla's emergence among the Spanish elite this season are two players who will be familiar to regular Premier League viewers.

 Steven N'Zonzi and Samir Nasri have been solid Premier League performers in the past, but neither marked themselves out as world beaters during their time in England.
-So, to those who do not follow La Liga closely, it may come as somewhat
+So, to those who do not follow La Liga closely, it may come as somewhat of a surprise that both are now key figures

 - Posted: November 14, 2016Categories: Manchester CityRead more »